top of page

 Verify Credentials and Permits

 Basement renovations often require permits, especially if they involve plumbing, electrical, or structural changes.
-Confirm that the contractor:
+We must confirm that the contractor:

 • Holds valid licenses for the work